 I first was first introduced to Kimchi in a Korean restaurant in our town.
-When you arrive at the restaurant they offer several side dishes called as ‘Banchan’ that includes kimchi, fish cakes, mung bean sprouts and spicy cucumbers.
+When you arrive at the restaurant they offer several side dishes called ‘Banchan’ that include kimchi, fish cakes, mung bean sprouts, and spicy cucumbers.
 My favorite side dish always has been the spicy, tangy Kimchi.

 What is Kimchi

-A staple in Korean food, Kimchi is side dish made by fermenting vegetables such as napa cabbage, cucumbers, radishes, etc. in Korean chili pepper ‘gochugaru’, ginger, garlic and scallions.
+A staple in Korean food, Kimchi is a side dish made by fermenting vegetables such as napa cabbage, cucumbers, radishes, etc. in Korean chili pepper ‘gochugaru’, ginger, garlic, and scallions.
 It is very flavorful and has a spicy, tangy taste with a mix of crunchy and soft textures.

 Kimchi is loaded with vitamins A, B, and C. It has “healthy bacteria” called lactobacilli that is found in fermented foods.
 This good bacteria helps with digestion, plus it seems to help stop and even prevent yeast infections, according to a recent study.

 Napa cabbage kimchi is the most common version I have eaten.
-Although it is avaialble in Asian grocery stores, I have been waiting to make it myself at home.
+Although it is available in Asian grocery stores, I have been waiting to make it myself at home.
 I finally had a chance to learn it from my talented friend Karen who blogs at DrKarenSLee.
-Here is her authentic Korean Kimchi recipe that is so much fresh and tastier than any store bought kimchi I have had.
+Here is her authentic Korean Kimchi recipe that is so much fresh and tastier than any store-bought kimchi I have had.

 Now back to the Kimchi fried rice!
-This recipe is inspired from the blog tworedbowls that I have been following.
-They have many awesome asian recipes and gorgeous photos.
-Fried rice is our family favorite meal and we loved the idea of incorporating healthy Kimchi in it.
+This recipe is inspired by the blog tworedbowls that I have been following.
+They have many awesome Asian recipes and gorgeous photos.
+Fried rice is our family’s favorite meal and we loved the idea of incorporating healthy Kimchi in it.
 I have changed some of the ingredients from the original recipe to suit our food preferences.

 Step by step Kimchi Fried Rice Recipe: